Introduction

 Maintaining Financial Statements

-Natural persons are required to maintain financial statements in accordance with the specified accounting standards.
-The financial statements must include a complete set of statements, as specified under the accounting standards applied by the natural person.
-This includes the statement of income, statement of other comprehensive income, balance sheet, statement of changes in equity, and cash flow statement.
+Natural persons are obligated to keep financial statements in conformity with the established accounting standards.
+The financial statements must include all of the statements required by the natural person’s accounting rules.
+This contains the income statement, the other comprehensive income statement, the balance sheet, the equity statement, and the cash flow statement.

 Compliance with these requirements is essential for natural persons to fulfill their corporate tax obligations in the UAE and to ensure adherence to the Corporate Tax Law.
 It is important to consult the relevant legislation and guidance materials provided by the FTA for accurate and up-to-date compliance information.